 Secondly, Kilpatrick argues that reading is more strongly correlated with the 'advanced' phonological awareness task of deletion than with the 'basic' phonological awareness task of segmentation.
-Indeed, in comparison with segmentation tasks, both blending and deletion tasks do appear more strongly correlated with reading measures - at least in the studies cited (i.e., Kilpatrick, 2012; Swank & Catts, 1994; for wider review, see Clemens et al., 2021).
+Indeed, in comparison with segmentation tasks, both blending and deletion tasks do appear more strongly correlated with reading measures - at least in the studies cited (i.e., Kilpatrick, 2012; Swank & Catts, 1994).
 Blending, though, is a 'basic' phonological awareness task just like segmentation.
 So why is it not targeted in the training program or assessment?